 When I am trying to gauge the strength of a poem—or a sequence of words that calls itself such—I sometimes try a simple test.
 Remove all its line breaks and other typographical devices, and see how it reads when formatted as prose.
 I find this sobering in assessing my own efforts, and revealing when applied to poetry in general.

-The words change when viewed this way.
-Some texts show themselves to be perfectly good prose essays or stories.
-(Robert Hass’s “A Sunset,” a moving meditation on gun violence in the September 9 New Yorker, is a case in point.)
+The words look different when viewed this way.
+Some texts show themselves to be perfectly good prose essays or short-short stories.
 Some are exposed as just rather boring.
 And some, of course, seem ill at ease in the format, wanting more room to breathe.

-Yet the deflation or crumpling doesn’t essentially alter the working of these words.
-The poetry—at least the sort of poetry I’m interested in—survives.
+Yet the deflation or crumpling doesn’t kill any live poem.
+It doesn’t essentially alter the working of the words.
 Strong images remain strong.
 Striking turns of phrase remain striking.
-Even meter and rhyme will assert themselves, perhaps subliminally, without the aid of conventional layout.
+Even meter and rhyme will assert themselves, perhaps subliminally, without the reinforcement of conventional layout.

 Try the deflation test on any of a thousand poems in major journals, and ask yourself just how much survives.
 Or apply it to some lines considered classic.
 Is there really much going on with certain famous verses by William Carlos Williams?
 Do we really care that much about Williams’s red wheelbarrow or refrigerated plums?
 I don’t, no matter how many anthologists tell me I should.